-As per community consultation very few households in the village have access to individual sanitation facility and majority of the community reportedly resort to open defecation.
+As per community consultation very few household in the village have access to individual sanitation facility and majority of the community reportedly resort to open defecation.

-5.14.2 Medical Facilities
+5.12.2 Medical Facilities

 Medical facilities are one of the basic service indicators which need to be studied so as to know the quality of life in the area.
 In the most of the study area villages considered for the study, do not have health facility within their village premises.
-They have to depend on health facility in the nearby urban centres like Dumka, Jarmundi etc.
+They have to depend on health facility in the nearby urban centres like Dumka, Jarmundi, Shikaripara etc.

-5.14.3 Educational Facilities
+5.12.3 Educational Facilities

 The study area possesses necessary educational infrastructure to cater to the educational needs of the both rural and urban population.
-Among the study area villages, Government primary schools are present in majority of the villages and one middle school is present at village Jhiluwamarni.
-There are no secondary or senior secondary schools in the study area.
+Among the study area villages, Government primary schools are present in majority of the villages and some villages even have middle and secondary schools.
+There are no colleges or universities in the study villages.

-5.14.4 Transport & Communication
+5.12.4 Transport & Communication

-Majority of the study area villages is connected with major road and urban centre with all-weather road.
+Majority of the study area villages are connected with major road and urban centre with all-weather road.
 Auto is the main transport facility for the villages though some of the villages also have bus facility from nearest urban centre.

-5.14.5 Power Supply
+5.12.5 Power Supply

-Electricity is available in all except one study area village - Thanpur through the frequent power cut are also reported by the community during consultation.
+Electricity is available in almost all villages though the frequent power cut are also reported by the community during consultation.

-5.14.6 Post and Telecommunication
+5.12.6 Post and Telecommunication

 All the villages in the study area have access to mobile network.
-However, none of the villages have post offices or sub-post offices.
-Similarly, none of the villages have access to internet cafes or any form of public transport.
+However, only a handful of villages have post offices or sub-post offices and have access to internet cafes or any form of public transport.

-This section identifies and assesses the potential impacts to the physical, biological and socioeconomic environment that can be expected from the proposed transmission line (132 KV DC Dumka - Deoghar transmission line).
+This section identifies and assesses the potential impacts to the physical, biological and socioeconomic environment that can be expected from the proposed transmission lines i.e. 132 KV DC Angara-Sikidiri and 132 KV DC Angara-Silli.
 The impacts due to the project activities across different phases have been identified and assessed.
 The impacts due to the project activities across different phases have been identified and assessed.
 Impacts are identified and predicted based on the analysis of the information collected from the following: